 “If you build it, (t)he(y) will come.”
 This is the lesson learned from the 1989 cult-classic Field of Dreams, starring a down-to-earth, dreamboat farmer, played by Kevin Costner.
-The tagline for this movie furthers the dream saying: “If you believe in the impossible, the incredible can come true.”
+The tagline for this movie furthers the dream by saying: “If you believe in the impossible, the incredible can come true.”

 The key takeaway here – Dream It + Build It = SUCCEED.

 This is exactly what happened when you dreamt and built your intranet, right?
-Okay, it may have taken a little more planning, a bit more strategy and a ton more ongoing execution than the dream, build and succeed process, but you are getting there.
-I am here to help with this journey, with 7 helpful tips that will make that dream to drive intranet adoption a reality:
+Okay, it may have taken a little more planning, a bit more strategy, and a ton more ongoing execution than the dream, build and succeed process, but you are getting there.
+I am here to help with this journey, with seven helpful tips that will make that dream to drive intranet adoption a reality:

-Tip #1: Make Your Intranet Memorable
+Tip #1: Make your intranet memorable

 Google, Kleenex, Xerox, Tylenol, Uber – what do all of these companies have in common?
 They are memorable.
 They have actually coined a phrase from successfully naming and creating demand or user adoption of their product.
 We now say – “Google It”, “Do you have a Kleenex?”, “Make a Xerox”, “I need a Tylenol” and “Call an Uber”.
 These companies integrated the name of their product with the action or need it fulfills.
-Take notes, this is an important tip to consider when naming your intranet.
+Take notes.
+This is an important tip to consider when naming your intranet.

-Your intranet name should be memorable, meaningful and resonant with your employees to drive intranet adoption.
+Your intranet name should be memorable, meaningful, and resonant with your employees to drive intranet adoption.
 The generic intranet titles of Connect, T-Web, or <Company Name> don’t inspire action or engagement with your intranet.

 Drive intranet adoption with an intranet name that captivates your employees and/or addresses what you can do on the intranet.
-Our customers have come up with some fantastic names that have led to successful engagement and intranet adoption, such as:
+Our customers have come up with some great names that have led to successful engagement and intranet adoption, such as:

 - Dwight (Pima Federal Credit Union) – The Employee Know-It-All

-- The Pantry (New Seasons Market) – describes everything you’ll find on the intranet
+- The Pantry (New Seasons Market) – describes everything you’ll find on the intranet.

-- Insight (InTouch Credit Union) – describes what you’ll gain from using the intranet
+- Insight (InTouch Credit Union) – describes what you’ll gain from using the intranet.

-- Fetch (San Diego Humane Society & SPCA) – describes retrieving information and resources on the intranet
+- Fetch (San Diego Humane Society & SPCA) – describes retrieving information and resources on the intranet.

-What you name your intranet is integral to engagement, interaction and ultimately successful intranet adoption.
+What you name your intranet is integral to engagement, interaction, and ultimately successful intranet adoption.
 You can leverage your employees and their great ideas by launching an Intranet Naming Contest to get your employees involved and invested in the name as well as on your intranet.

-Tip #2: Make The Intranet Personal
+Tip #2: Make the intranet personal

 I don’t know about you, but one size fits all is frustrating.
-As a 5’11” female, I can assure you, one size does not fit us all!
+As a 5’11” female, I can assure you one size does not fit us all!
 The same goes for your intranet.
 Not all of your employees will want to view the same content, resources, feeds, etc. Having areas of the intranet that can be personalized to their preferences certainly drives intranet engagement.

 Some ways you can allow employees to adapt their intranet experience to their preferences is through:

 These are just a few ways your employees can customize the intranet to their own preferences and uses.
-The more employees feel like they own or have a stake in the intranet, the higher adoption rate you will achieve.
+The more employees feel like they own or have a stake in the intranet, the higher the adoption rate you will achieve.

-Tip #3: Make The Intranet Essential to Work
+Tip #3: Make the intranet essential to work

-In today’s knowledge-driven economy there are tools we cannot live without to perform our daily tasks, such as email, the internet and the Microsoft Office suite or Google Apps.
+In today’s knowledge-driven economy, there are tools we cannot live without to perform our daily tasks, such as email, the internet, and the Microsoft Office suite or Google Apps.
 Why isn’t your intranet one of these tools?
-You haven’t made it essential to your employees daily work tasks yet, but there are many ways you can.
+You haven’t made it essential to your employees’ daily work tasks yet, but there are many ways you can.

-Obviously using the intranet for essential communications is a no brainer, but not every organization can achieve the transition from corporate-wide emails to online communication.
+Obviously, using the intranet for essential communications is a no-brainer, but not every organization can achieve the transition from corporate-wide emails to online communication.
 Making the intranet essential to internal communication requires a transition period and retraining your workforce on where to look to find the answers and latest information they seek.
 There are many tools to help with this on your intranet, such as:

-- Company News: moving all company announcements, news and information online and central
+- Company News: moving all company announcements, news, and information online and central

-- Event Calendars: plan, schedule and inform employees of events through the intranet
+- Event Calendars: plan, schedule, and inform employees of events through the intranet

 - Alerts & Subscriptions: when adding new content on the intranet, set alerts to notify employees